Jeffery-Aifuwa/Startup-Landing-Prototype/README.md

 pm2 save
 ```
 - Configured nginx as a reverse proxy
-- Created and nginx block sever with the path of my project folder
+- Created an nginx block sever with the path of my project folder
 - Tested for syntax errors
 ```
 sudo nginx -t